billbrod/spatial-frequency-preferences/README.md

    minutes 24 seconds (48 stimulus classes and 10 blank trials, each for 4 seconds, gives you 3 minutes 52 seconds, and then each run starts and ends with 16 seconds of blank screen).
+3. Extract from NYU CBI's WebDB, which will run `heudiconv` on the data, getting it into the BIDS format.
+4. Transfer the data for this scanning session from `Tesla` to the BIDS directory (`move_off_tesla` rule) and create the correct `events.tsv` files (`create_BIDS_tsv` rule).
-3. Pre-process your fMRI data
+5. Pre-process your fMRI data
    (using
    [WinawerLab's MRI_tools](https://github.com/WinawerLab/MRI_tools)).
 This
    is accomplished by the `preprocess`, `rearrange_preprocess_extras`, and `rearrange_preprocess` rules in the Snakefile.
-4. Create design matrices for each run This is done by the `create_design_matrices` rule
-5. Run GLMdenoise (`runGLM.m`) and save out the nifti outputs, done by the `GLMdenoise` and `save_results_niftis` rules.
-6. Align to freesurfer anatomy and get into the mgz format, done by the `to_freesurfer` rule, which uses the `to_freesurfer.py` script found in the
+8. Align to freesurfer anatomy and get into the mgz format, done by the `to_freesurfer` rule, which uses the `to_freesurfer.py` script found in the
    [WinawerLab's MRI_tools](https://github.com/WinawerLab/MRI_tools)
+6. Create design matrices for each run This is done by the `create_design_matrices` rule
+7. Run GLMdenoise (`runGLM.m`) done by the `GLMdenoise` rule.
-7. Arrange the outputs into a pandas dataframe for ease of further analysis.
+9. Arrange the outputs into a pandas dataframe for ease of further analysis.
 This is done using the `first_level_analysis` rule.
-8. Construct tuning curves, using the `tuning_curves` rule.
+10. Construct tuning curves, using the `tuning_curves` rule.
     - Note that for this to work, I currently require Noah Benson's retinotopy templates.
 These can be created by running this